sidnb13/toolbox/README.md

 Backlog:

-- Skypilot integration to spin up instances from cli, migrate from SSH commands to tasks API
+- Skypilot integration to spin up instances from cli
 - Use a per-project config file for advanced configuration
 - integration with ray job queue and gpuboard project for observability
 - cleaner, less hardcoded defaults for dockerfiles, etc.